 Attending a community college for the first two years is yet another viable option for lowering the cost of college education.
 The credits earned in community college can then be transferred to another university for students to pursue their major and complete their degree.
 The first two years of college usually covers general courses that can easily be completed in a community college setting at much less expense.
 Students will need to research school options in advance and plan their curriculum accordingly to make sure their coursework is accepted by their future school.

-Online Education – Tips on Managing College Expenses
+Online Education – Managing College Expenses

 Studying online can also greatly reduce college expenses.
 Distance education is highly respected today as a viable means of obtaining a degree.
 The key is to work with an accredited institution known for providing quality online studies.
 By studying online, students can save funds on tuition, textbooks, room, board, and transportation costs to and from classes, relieving them of this added financial pressure.